Atyrá

-Atyrá is one of the oldest cities of Paraguay, alongside Yaguarón, Villarrica, Encarnación, Pilar, San Lorenzo, Humaitá among others.
-Atyrá is 61 KM East from the country's capital, Asunción, located in the Altos Cordillera, as it is part of the Cordillera Department, in Central Paraguay.
+Atyrá is a city located in the Cordillera Department of central Paraguay.
+Situated in the Cordillera de Altos, the city lies approximately 61 kilometers east of the national capital, Asuncion.

+It's recognized as one of the oldest settlements in the country, alongside other historic cities such as Yaguaron, Villarrica, Encarnacion, Pilar, San Lorenzo and Humaita.

 Original name and founding

 Atyrá, initially named Atyhá, was founded by the governor Domingo Martínez de Irala in 1538.
 The word "Atyhá" is of Guaraní origin.
 It used to be a Guaraní village, and was named for being the meeting place of its residents.